Must Privacy Give Way to Use Regulation?

 New Technology, the Fourth Amendment, and the Future of Privacy

 Ben Wizner, Director of the ACLU’s Speech, Privacy and Technology Project and chief legal advisor to NSA whistleblower Edward Snowden gave a speech about the impact of modern technology on Privacy.
 Mr. Wizner’s talk reflected on privacy law in the United States and the upcoming Carpenter Supreme Court case concerning law enforcement access to cell site location information.

 Adventures in Usable Privacy and Security: From Empirical Studies to Public Practice

 April 11, 2017

-Dr. Lorrie Cranor presented her research in digital privacy and security usability studies, discussed various cyber threats and hacking schemes, and reflected on her tenure as Chief Technologist of the Federal Trade Commission.
+Dr. Lorrie Cranor presented her research in digital privacy and security usability studies, discussed various cyber threats and hacking schemes.
+Professor Cranor also shared reflections and lessons from her tenure as Chief Technologist of the Federal Trade Commission.